How To Fix A Toilet Leak.

 The fill valve's function opens to let water through and then closes at the right time.
 If debris (even hard water minerals) has built up inside the valve, you have a problem.
 Toilet can run constantly, doesn't fill, or fills slowly, including a slight hissing sound as water pushes through.

 If you see small puddles of water by the toilet base or even black mold around the caulking area your wax ring is leaking.
-The toilet was seal is an important part of your toilet.
+The toilet seal is an important part of your toilet.
 Located on the bottom of a toilet, the seal is a wax gasket ring that rests on the floor.

 The purpose is to seal and stop water and foul sewer gas odors from leaking into your home.
 It prevents widespread damage to your home and costly repairs.
 Usually the wax ring lasts for 20 years, but sometimes they leak or were not placed properly when the toilet was installed.
 To fix this issue, you’ll actually have to remove the toilet.
+Learn how to replace a toilet wax ring.

 To figure out where your toilet is leaking from you can check: